OctopusDeploy/docs/src/pages/docs/octopus-cloud/migrations.md

 ### Export / Import the project

 Follow the instructions on [exporting and importing page](/docs/projects/export-import) to export and import a project.
 Make a note of what is _not_ exported.
-Releases and deployments are exported, but only "shells" (not the full deployment) to ensure any pre-existing releases can be promoted.
+Releases and deployments are exported, but only "shells" (not the full deployment) to ensure any preexisting releases can be promoted.

 ### Upload any packages, project images, and reconfigure triggers

 As stated on the [export and import page](/docs/projects/export-import/#what-is-imported), packages, project images, and project triggers are **not exported**.
-If you have any pre-existing releases you intend to promote and use the internal package feed; you'll need to manually upload packages associated with those releases.
+If you have any preexisting releases you intend to promote and use the internal package feed; you'll need to manually upload packages associated with those releases.
 You will also have to upload project images and reconfigure any triggers.

 ### Copy or Create Deployment Targets